Cypher-Laboratory/nebula-vote/packages/documentation/docs/introduction.md

 ## 🌟 Key Features

 ### 🔒 Privacy-First Design
 Built from the ground up with privacy as the core principle.
-All votes are submitted through zero-knowledge proofs, ensuring nobody—not even the poll creator—can see individual responses.
+All votes are submitted using Ring Signatures, ensuring nobody—not even the poll creator—can see individual responses.

 ### 📊 Blockchain Verification
 Every poll and vote is recorded on the Starknet blockchain, ensuring immutability and transparency of the aggregated results without compromising individual privacy.